craftwar/obs-studio/craftwar.obs_updater/ReadMe.txt

-This is craftwar's customized OBS Studio. (improve performance, add/remove features ex: display playing song, VNR translation)
-If You need more features, you need install yourself or use official OBS Studio version instead.
+This is craftwar's customized OBS Studio. (improve performance, added features ex: display playing song, VNR translation) I remove some plugins.
+You need more features, you need install them yourself or use official OBS Studio version instead.
 It share the same settings with official OBS, no extra setup.
 Don't install under system folder (ex: C:\Program Files (x86)\), updater can't write.
+Install in C:\craftwar_OBS or D:\craftwar_OBS ...etc
 Don't delete downloaded .7z/zip files, it's used for update check. (delete it only when you encounter download problem)

 Microsoft Visual C++ Redistributable for Visual Studio 2017 (x64 and x86) is required.